Product Roadmap

 Visual roadmaps make it easy for everyone in your strategy meetings to quickly understand what you are proposing and hoping to accomplish quickly.

 Another valuable reason to make your product roadmap visual is that it forces you to be ruthless about which initiatives to include and which to leave out.
 Venture capitalist Guy Kawasaki’s “10/20/30 Rule of PowerPoint” instructs that PowerPoint presentations should have 10 slides, last no longer than 20 minutes, and contain onscreen text no smaller than 30 points.
-In addition to making the presentation more digestible for an audience, this exercise forces the presenter to distill both the whole talk and each individual slide down to its most essential elements.
+In addition to making the presentation more digestible for an audience, this exercise forces the presenter to distill both the whole talk and each slide down to its most essential elements.

 The same is true for product roadmaps.
 If you use a visual tool for creating your roadmaps — such as PowerPoint or a visual roadmap software application — that exercise will force you to distill your plan down to only those initiatives that serve your product’s strategic goals and vision.